cjdoris/ExactpAdics/docs/precision-strategies.md

 > {:.ret}
 {:.intrinsic}

-Returns the global strategy with the given name.
+Returns the global strategy with the given `name`.